kosc93/learnF0qta/README.md

 The software is developed on a 64-bit Linux system with Ubuntu 16.04 LTS.
 The `g++` compiler with `c++11` support is required.
 Only the Praat binary is delivered, the other code is build natively by the installation script.
 Most tools (Praat, PENTAtrainer, NLopt, LIBSVM, etc.) are delivered with the source code and are compiled and installed in the local directory.
 Additionally, some other software is neccessary in order to run the code which is listed below.

-gnuplot: Is used for generating plots from different data.
+`gnuplot`: Is used for generating plots from different data.
 ```
 sudo apt-get install gnuplot
 ```
-xmlstarlet: Is a small command line tool for analyzing xml files which is used for configuration files.
+`xmlstarlet`: Is a small command line tool for analyzing xml files which is used for configuration files.
 ```
 sudo apt-get install xmlstarlet
 ```
+Additionally, the following command line tools which are pre-installed on every Ubuntu system are usedin the shell script.

-iconv: Converts the encoding of the target file generated from the praat script to the systems encoding.
-It is pre-installed on most Ubuntu systems.
+`iconv`: Converts the encoding of the target file generated from the praat script to the systems encoding.__
+`baseline`: extract filename from a given path__ `tee`: redirect output to a file AND stdout__
+`cp`: copy file__
+`mkdir`: create a directory__
+`printf`: write to stdout
 ## Installation
 Use the installation script for locally installing the external libraries and starting the build process.
 ```